wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 * Which industries (e.g., Fintech, Healthcare, Media) make up the largest share of our customer base?
 * What percentage of our clients belong to the 'Enterprise' Company_Size?
 * Which Contract_Tier, Premium vs. Standard, is consuming the most compute power (Avg_CPU_Utilization_Pct)?
+* How does client contract tier (Contract_Tier) affect the average workload/CPU utilization placed on data center assets?
 * Which Industry generates the highest number of average System_Alerts per day?
+* Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?

 ---